AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 How much is car insurance per month in Utah?

-Car insurance in Utah costs an average of $78 per month, according to the most recent (2020) data from the National Association of Insurance Commissioners.
-This is 10 percent lower than the national average.
+Car insurance in Utah costs an average of $115 per month, according to our industry research.
+This is 28 percent lower than the national average.

 What car insurance is required by law in Utah?